-By bringing the issue to the forefront, the NCRG also has encouraged government institutions to make investments in pathological gambling research.
+By bringing the issue to the forefront, the NCRG also has encouraged government institutions to make investments in gambling disorder research.
 In 1998, the National Institutes of Health began offering grants in the field, and NCRG-funded grants have helped researchers leverage millions of federal dollars for continued research on gambling.

-With approximately one-third of the total amount of research on gambling disorders published between 1999 and 2003, much of what we know about gambling disorders today has been learned only in the past few years.
+With approximately one-third of the total amount of research on gambling disorder published between 1999 and 2003, much of what we know about gambling disorders today has been learned only in the past few years.
 This is due, in part, to the availability of funding from the NCRG, as well as from other sources, including the federal government.
 The NCRG is proud to have played a role in this dramatic increase of knowledge about the potential health consequences of gambling.

 To learn more about the many accomplishments in the NCRG's history, visit the NCRG Milestones page.
 For a listing of donors who helped to establish the NCRG, visit the Original Donors page.